behave/behave/docs/gherkin.rst

 Then
 """"

-The purpose of Then steps is to **observe outcomes**.
+Here we **observe outcomes**.
 The observations should be related to the business value/benefit in your feature description.
 The observations should also be on some kind of *output* - that is something that comes *out* of the system (report, user interface, message) and not something that is deeply buried inside it (that has no business value).

 Examples: